cullancarey/terraform-aws-static-s3-website-template/README.md

 ![Architecture](s3_static_website_arch.png)

 ### Pre-requistes
+1. This is a public module published to the Terraform registry: https://registry.terraform.io/modules/cullancarey/static-s3-website-template/aws/latest
+	- **Note:** If you are using the module, please ensure you copy the "custom_header_lambda" directory and the contained python file into the directory where you'll be deploying the terraform.
+The module depends on this directory being present and is not included when using the module itself.
-1. An AWS account with admin access or specific access to relevant services listed in Resources below.
+2. An AWS account with admin access or specific access to relevant services listed in Resources below.
-2. Terraform installed.
+3. Terraform installed.
 See https://learn.hashicorp.com/tutorials/terraform/install-cli for details.
-3. A public hosted zone that will be used for the website.
+4. A public hosted zone that will be used for the website.
 This zone **must** be named the same name as the website.
 For example, my website is cullancarey.com, so my hosted zone is named cullancarey.com.
 	- **NOTE:** If you register your domain within Route53, there will be an option to create a hosted zone from the newly registerd domain.
 I recommend you use this option, especially if you do not understand DNS functionality.